Notes on Scuba Diving in Thailand (and Elsewhere) for the Non-Amphibious

 Self medication for those moments when you realize you’re never going to be a turtle

-15 thoughts on “Notes on Scuba Diving in Thailand (and Elsewhere) for the Non-Amphibious”
+15 responses to “Notes on Scuba Diving in Thailand (and Elsewhere) for the Non-Amphibious”

 On a related note, I have a family friend who got the bends maybe 6 or 7 years ago.
 She spent longer than I care to remember in a decompression chamber, and couldn’t walk unaided for years.
 Terrifying.